-Education, Empowering Women, Job Training
+Education, Empowering Women, Human Trafficking, Job Training

 Odisha is one of the poorest states in India, with a high number of tribal and scheduled caste populations in the rural areas, often migrating to the southern part of India or to other states to earn their living.
 A pilot study revealed that many migrant youths reside with unfavorable living conditions in this slum and have eked out meager income from unskilled works.
 As they migrate to other states with no employable skills, the youth are often abused and paid poorly.
 St. Joseph Seva Sadan Community College has a strong development presence in Bhubaneswar for the last 12 years with skill training for the marginalized youth in marketable skills.